 Pink is in so be bold and explorative in your decorating.
 Enjoy this trend.
 You may be surprised where it will take you!

-Linda Mazur is a nationally publicized designer and Principal of Linda Mazur Design Group.
+Linda Mazur is an award-winning, nationally publicized designer and Principal of Linda Mazur Design Group.

 With almost two decades of experience this in demand multi-disciplinary design firm is known for creating relaxed stylish spaces and full-scale design builds within Toronto, the GTA and throughout Canada.